Manning leaves U.S. prison seven years after giving secrets to WikiLeaks

 "First steps of freedom!!"
 Manning wrote alongside a photograph of sneaker-clad feet that she published on social media.

-Manning was convicted of providing more than 700,000 documents, videos, diplomatic cables and battlefield accounts to WikiLeaks, an international organization that publishes such information from anonymous sources, while she was an intelligence analyst in Iraq.
+Manning was convicted by court-martial in 2013 of espionage and other offenses for furnishing more than 700,000 documents, videos, diplomatic cables and battlefield accounts to WikiLeaks, an international organization that publishes such information from anonymous sources, while she was an intelligence analyst in Iraq.

-Former U.S. president Barack Obama, in his final days in office, commuted the final 28 years of Manning's 35-year sentence, effective four months later.
-That decision angered national security experts who say Manning put U.S. lives at risk but it won praise from transgender advocates who have embraced her transition to a female gender identity.
+Former U.S. President Barack Obama, in his final days in office, commuted the final 28 years of Manning's 35-year sentence, effective four months later.
+That decision angered national security experts, who say Manning put American lives at risk, but it won praise from free-speech activists, critics of U.S. war policy and transgender advocates who have embraced her transition to a female gender identity.

-Once known as Private First Class Bradley Manning, she is likely to become a high-profile transgender advocate, said Chase Strangio, an American Civil Liberties Union lawyer who has represented her.
+Once known as Private First Class Bradley Manning, she is likely to become a high-profile proponent for the transgender community, said Chase Strangio, an American Civil Liberties Union lawyer who has represented her.

 Last year, the U.S. Defense Department lifted a long-standing ban against transgender men and women serving openly in the military.
 The Pentagon estimated it affected 7,000 active-duty and reserve personnel.